froog/SilverGraph/README.md

 ## TO DO

 * Better default styling/colours of the graph
-* create svg output method
 * Less verbose option for relations, eg; combining has_one, has_many paths on the same path
-* Showing inherited fields on class tables
 * Better error handling from dot -> png, if error in dot format

-####How far to traverse and render relations
-* depth=0  Don't show any relations
-* depth=1  Only show relations between included classes
-* depth=2  Show next level of classes